 Welcome emails also are useful when visitors make their first purchase.
 In these messages, reassure buyers that they made the right purchase.
 Your team may desire to cross-sell as well.

 Every person who visits your eCommerce store won’t purchase on the first visit.
 They may just add items to their shopping carts as they browse, and some will get distracted before completing a transaction.

-That’s where abandonment recovery emails bring value.
+That’s where cart abandonment recovery emails bring value.
 They serve multiple purposes to attract and maintain your audience’s attention.

 Use them as a reminder to notify consumers of products left in their online carts.
 A simple notification can easily save lost sales.